Doxterpepper/yagbe/README.md

 # YAGBE
 ## Yet Another Gameboy Emulator

+Building this emulator for the fun of it and for the learning experience.

 ## Building
 To build this project you're going to need [CMake](https://cmake.org/).

-To build from the command line make sure you have cmake installed then do the following
+To build from the command line make sure you have cmake installed then do the following:

 1. In the project directory create a new directory named `build`
 2. Enter the new `build` directory and run `cmake ../`.